Dynamical Prevention of Topological Defect Formation: Higgs dynamics with a negative Hubble mass term

-Here $n$ is an even integer larger than 2, and $\lambda_n$ is the positive self-coupling constant.
-The bare mass ($m$) of $S$ as in Eq.~(\ref{eq:VH}) is assumed to be much smaller than the Hubble parameter during inflation: $m \ll H_{\rm inf}$.
+where $n$ is an even integer larger than 2, and $\lambda_n$ is a positive self-coupling constant.
+The bare mass $m$ of $S$ in Eq.~(\ref{eq:VH}) is assumed to satisfy $m \ll H_{\rm inf}$.
+Since our main focus is on the post-inflationary dynamics shortly after inflation, when the Hubble parameter is still of order $H_{\rm inf}$, we neglect the bare mass term in what follows.
 We are interested in the case of positive $c$, which leads to the spontaneous symmetry breaking.
 Since only the radial component of $S$ is relevant, we can further simplify the dynamics by concentrating on the radial component as

 Then the potential becomes